armeehn/armeehn/README.md

 ## Salutations
-I am a Master's student in mathematics at the University of British Columbia [Okanagan campus](https://ok.ubc.ca/) where I will be working under the supervision of [Yves Lucet](https://people.ok.ubc.ca/ylucet/) and [Warren Hare](https://cmps.ok.ubc.ca/about/contact/warren-hare/).
+I am a Master's student in mathematics at the University of British Columbia [Okanagan campus](https://ok.ubc.ca/).
+I am working under the supervision of [Yves Lucet](https://people.ok.ubc.ca/ylucet/) and [Warren Hare](https://cmps.ok.ubc.ca/about/contact/warren-hare/).
 I graduated *virtually* from McGill University with a BSc in mathematics and computer science in the spring of 2020.

 ### Research

-~**Current**~: Nothing for now!
+**Current**: Nothing for now!

 Various research topics in the realm of Deep Learning: confidence metrics + novel SGD testing. ~*Summer research is wrapping up!*~ That's a wrap!